kennygrant/bestiary/chapter1.md

 > 165

-## Encodings
+## Encodings {#encodings}

 Most of the time when working with unicode strings in Go you won't have to do anything special.
 If you need to convert from another encoding like Windows 1252 you can use the [encoding](https://godoc.org/golang.org/x/text/encoding) package under golang.org/x/text.
 There are other utility packages for dealing with text there.

-## Strings are immutable
+## Strings are immutable {#immutable}

-Strings in Go are immutable, you are not allowed to change the individual bytes.
-You can copy the string
+Strings in Go are immutable, you are not allowed to change the backing bytes, and this is dangerous anyway as the string may contain several bytes for each character/rune.

+## Don't use pointers to strings

+A string value is a fixed size and[ should not be passed as a pointer](https://github.com/golang/go/wiki/CodeReviewComments#pass-values).

-## Strings are never nil
+## Strings are never nil {#zero-value}

 They have a zero value of "", and you cannot assign nil to a string.

-## Converting Strings to Ints
+## Converting Strings to Ints {#atoi}

 You can use the [strconv](https://golang.org/pkg/strconv/) package to convert Strings to other types like ints and floats and back again.